Fatmaa35/Fatmaa35/README.md

 - 🎓 Computer Engineering Student
 - 📊 Focused on **Data Analysis & Data Science**
 - 🐍 Working with **Python, SQL, and data-driven projects**
-- 📈 Interested in **real-world data, anomaly detection, and analytics**
+- 📈 Interested in **real-world data, anomaly detection and analytics**

 ---